backstage-workshop/backstage-workshop/README.md

 # Workshop requirements

+In addition to setup described above
+- You will need a GitHub account.
-In addition to setup described above, during the workshop you would need to free up following ports as they are required by the Backstage applications to run.
+- During the workshop you would need to free up following ports as they are required by the Backstage applications to run.
   - 3000
-- 7007
+  - 7000
   - 8080

-You will also need a GitHub account.
+### Optional (things to learn before the workshop):
+- You can learn the [YAML](https://yaml.org/) file syntax as it will come handy while changing the entities and backstage configuration.
+- Since, backstage is written using [React](https://reactjs.org/), [Node](https://nodejs.org/en/) and, [Typescript](https://www.typescriptlang.org/), some basic knowledge of these would be helpful.